-If you experience any of these symptoms, seek immediate medical attention at an emergency room.
+If you experience any of these symptoms, seek immediate medical attention at an emergency room [NOTE: should be ED only because these symptoms could also indicate Stroke].
 These symptoms do not necessarily mean that you have glaucoma, but they are signs of a potentially serious problem.

 Individuals with narrow angle or angle-closure glaucoma may benefit from another type of laser surgery called a peripheral iridotomy.
 The surgeon creates a tiny hole in the iris (colored part of the eye) which equalizes the pressure in front of and behind the iris.
 This causes the iris to move away from the closed drainage angle and allows the aqueous fluid to drain normally.

 If medications and laser surgery fail to reduce eye pressure, conventional surgery may be necessary.
 The most common procedure is a trabeculectomy, sometimes called filtration surgery, which is used in both open-angle and closed-angle glaucoma.
 The surgeon creates a passage to drain excess fluid from the inside of the eye to the outside by making a small hinged flap over a small hole in the white part of the eye (the sclera).
 This is normally an outpatient procedure which is performed under general anesthesia and takes 30 to 45 minutes.

 There are other glaucoma surgeries, including drainage implant surgery, canaloplasty (a recent advancement in non-penetrating surgery), and the Trabectome (a new probe-like device that is inserted into the anterior chamber through the cornea).